lsils/mockturtle/docs/algorithms/circuit_validator.rst

 **Header:** ``mockturtle/algorithms/circuit_validator.hpp``

+This class can be used to validate potential circuit optimization choices.
+It checks the functional equivalence of a circuit node with an existing or non-existing signal with SAT, with optional consideration of observability don't-care (ODC).

+If more advanced SAT validation is needed, one could consider using ``cnf_view`` instead, which also constructs the CNF clauses of circuit nodes.

 **Example**

 The following code shows how to check functional equivalence of a root node to signals existing in the network, or created with nodes within the network.
 If not, get the counter example.